Gaotrees/caffe-doc/Model-Zoo.md

 ### Deep Hand: How to Train a CNN on 1 Million Hand Images When Your Data Is Continuous and Weakly Labelled

-We provide pretrained CNN models our CVPR'16 paper (Oral):
+We provide pretrained CNN models of our CVPR'16 paper (Oral):

     Deep Hand: How to Train a CNN on 1 Million Hand Images When Your Data Is Continuous and Weakly Labelled
     O. Koller, H. Ney, R. Bowden
-    CVPR, 2016.
+    CVPR 2016, Las Vegas, NV, USA.

 [[PDF](https://www-i6.informatik.rwth-aachen.de/publications/download/1000/KollerOscarNeyHermannBowdenRichard--DeepHHowtoTrainaCNNon1MillionHImagesWhenYourDataIsContinuousWeaklyLabelled--2016.pdf)]
 [[Webpage](http://www-i6.informatik.rwth-aachen.de/~koller/1miohands)]